archetype-themes/plugin-theme-component/README.md

 # Archie

 Archie is Archetype's CLI (Command Line Interface).
 Archie is designed to segment and structure code in a way to help Shopify Theme development.
-Shared Collections of Sections can be easily integrated in ahy Shopify Theme.
-This reduces code duplication, therefore allowing for theme maintenance.
+Archie helps manage Collections of Sections that easily be integrated with any Shopify Theme.
+This reduces code duplication and eases the burden of theme maintenance.

 ## Prerequisites

-Archie was designed to be used in conjunction with recent yarn versions, version 3.3 at the time of this writing.
-Its behaviour with npm and npx commands is untested and is not recommended at the time.
+NodeJS needs to be installed, please follow the setup guide if needed.

 - [Setup Guide](docs/Setup.md)